ghivert/sketch/README.md

 Sketch exposes a single function [`class`](https://hexdocs.pm/sketch/sketch.html#class) allowing you to build your class.
-The first time your function is called, the corresponding styles will be compiled into CSS rules, and pushed in your browser or your SSR stylesheet.
-Every time you'll call the function in the future, no computation will be done, the class name will be returned, thanks to memoization.
+The first time your function is called, the corresponding styles will be compiled into CSS rules, and pushed in your browser or your `<style>` stylesheet.
+Every time you'll call the function during the render, no computation will be done, the class name will be returned, thanks to virtual stylesheet.

 ```gleam
 import sketch